From Vegas to Macau

-From Vegas to Macau (賭城風雲), also known as The Man From Macau (澳門風雲), is a Hong Kong-Chinese crime comedy film directed by Wong Jing.
-The film stars Chow Yun-fat, Nicholas Tse, Chapman To and Jing Tian.
+From Vegas to Macau (賭城風雲), also known as The Man From Macau (澳門風雲), is a 2014 crime comedy film directed by Wong Jing.
+A Hong Kong-Chinese co-production, the film stars Chow Yun-fat, Nicholas Tse, Chapman To and Jing Tian.
 The film was released during 2014 Chinese New Year.

 A sequel titled From Vegas to Macau II was released on February 19, 2015.

 Plot

 Benz, his son "Cool" and nephew Ngau-Ngau are part of a team of vigilantes who rob gangsters at night and distribute the loot to the needy.
 However, his wife is suffering from cancer and knows nothing of their activities.
 Unbeknownst to all of them, Benz's stepson Lionel, a police officer, is on a deep undercover assignment as an employee of a multinational company called DOA.
 It is later revealed that DOA is merely the corporate front of a large criminal syndicate and is run by the ruthless Mr. Ko.
 Lionel, who had a camera implanted onto a contact lens which he wore so the police could track the syndicate's activities and eventually nab them.

 Meanwhile, Benz reunites with his old friend Ken, known as the "Magic Hand".
 Ngau-Ngau becomes infatuated with Ken's daughter Rainbow and is determined to win her affection, even though Ken eventually makes it known that he prefers "Cool" to date his daughter and Rainbow repeatedly rebuffs Ngau-Ngau's efforts.
 Lionel realizes his cover has been blown and hides the contact lens in a stuffed teddy bear at home without his family's knowledge.
 Ngau-Ngau gives the bear to Rainbow when he and "Cool" visit Ken's house.
 Mr. Ko sends an assassin to Lionel's flat, only to find Benz, who has just returned home.
 Benz is beaten and tortured and ends up in a coma while Lionel's body is found later, also bearing torture marks.

 Police detectives from China, Hong Kong and Macau decide to enlist the help of Ken to take down the wily and cunning Mr. Ko.
 Ken challenges Mr. Ko to a gambling match in hopes of provoking him into making a mistake.
 During the match he discovers that DOA's assassins have attacked his house and Rainbow, "Cool" and Ngau-Ngau are inside.